 There are some 600 types of carotenoids known, of which approximately 50 play a role in the human diet.
 Beta-carotene has the highest level of vitamin A activity, hence the importance of determining the relative proportions of the various carotenoids present in a food when evaluating its nutritional value.
 Depending on the method used, analyses of carotenoids may supply values for total carotenoids (all carotenoids including those that have no vitamin A activity), pVACs (carotenoids that have vitamin A activity), beta-carotene equivalents (provitamin A carotenoids converted into equivalent beta-carotene units) and individual carotenoids.

 Banana fruits have a relatively simple carotenoids profile.
-In a screening of 171 cultivars, more than 90% of the total pVACs detected in the fruits were all-trans alpha-carotene (t-αC) and all-trans beta-carotene (t-ßC)5.
+In a screening of 171 cultivars, more than 90% of the total pVACs detected in the fruits were all-trans alpha-carotene (t-?C) and all-trans beta-carotene (t-ßC)5 .
 The remaining proportion comprised cis-carotenoids—mainly 13-cis beta-carotene and probably also 13-cis alpha-carotene.
-The only other carotenoid consistently detected in banana pulp are small amounts of lutein and a few unidentified minor compounds6.
-It should be noted, however, that there is no direct correlation between the intensity of the yellow/orange colour and the levels of pVACs in the fruit, especially for the lower colour scores.7 .
+The only other carotenoid consistently detected in banana pulp are small amounts of lutein and a few unidentified minor compounds6 .
+There is a positive correlation between the intensity of the pulp's colour and the levels of pVACs in the fruit, especially for the lower colour scores.7 .